 Julian’s fandom began in earnest with reruns of the first two “seasons” of FUNimation’s early Dragon Ball Z dub in syndication, but he quickly moved on to bigger and better things.
 Wanting to know what happened next, and being annoyed at the incredibly obvious censorship, he eventually turned to the Internet.
 Once there, he cut his teeth on sites like Chris Psaros’s DBZ Uncensored, Greg Werner’s Ultimate DBZ Information Site, and (of course) Mike’s own Daizenshuu EX.

 Becoming a regular poster on the alt.fan.dragonball newsgroup, he wound up writing a petition to reverse the censorship of Viz Comics’s release of the manga, which garnered the attention of the company, as well as the English-speaking online fandom.
 Soon enough, Julian and Mike (who had taken a break from the site) were corresponding with each other semi-regularly, and he came on board for the relaunch of Daizenshuu EX in 2003.
 Banking on his enthusiasm for the Japanese language, he became the site’s official translator and fact-checker, and eventually managed to be able to understand and speak Japanese for real.
 He studied in Japan in 2006 and moved there outright in 2007, becoming the “Man in Japan” who keeps everybody informed about the latest developments in the Land of the Rising Sun—at least when the aforementioned Internet does not beat him to it.
-He lives in Osaka with his wife and daughter, the latter of whom he hopes to groom as his successor.
-(She is already a native Japanese speaker…)
+He now lives back in New York with his wife and children, the latter of whom he hopes to groom as his successors.
+(They are already native Japanese speakers…)

 “SaiyaJedi” is a whittled-down form of his old Usenet handle, “The Super Saiya-jin Jedi”, which combined his two loves as a teenager: Dragon Ball and Star Wars.
 He has thought about getting rid of it before, but eventually decided to keep the name as a badge of honor (and a reminder that everyone was 13 once).
 You can still call him “Julian”, though.